-These apps allow users to take a picture of their meal and upload it, using AI to analyze the food's nutritional qualities and assess how well that meal fulfills the user's specific dietary plan.
+These apps allow users to take a picture of their meal and upload it, using Al to analyze the food's nutritional qualities and assess how well that meal fulfills the user's specific dietary plan.
 A user can, for example, specify that they want to follow a paleo, ketogenic, or vegan diet, or ask the app to flag foods that contain allergens or ingredients that would trigger food intolerances.
 This represents opportunities for companies that can offer seemingly personalized options while appealing to a broad enough market.

-If you're a Manufacturer: Selective Eating isn't a fad.
+Selective Eating isn't a fad.
 What food tribes should you be reaching out to?